raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ## Benchmarking

-Here, I would like to show some benchmark results.
+Here, I'm excited to show benchmark results and their significant improvments.
 Details of the benchmark configurations are in a section later.
 Note that Pen still lacks some basic optimizations to reduce heap allocations (e.g. lambda lifting, unboxing small values on heap.)
-So the eventual performance improvements by Perceus RC would be lower than those results
+So the eventual performance improvements by Perceus RC would be lower than those results.

 |                       | Atomic RC (s) | Perceus RC (s) | Improvement (times) |
 | --------------------- | ------------- | -------------- | ------------------- |